meonkeys/hadoop-talk/hadoop-talk.md

 keys (hostnames).

-The dumbo example is simpler because our reducer function is guaranteed to only get one key and a list of associated values.
+The dumbo example is simpler because our reducer function is guaranteed to only get one key and a generator of associated values.

 `map.py` and `reduce.py` borrowed heavily from
 [Michael Knoll's post on Hadoop MapReduce in Python](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/).